INDIVIDUAL HERBS

 Bitter Apricot Kernel

-Herbs that Transform Phlegm and Stop Coughing: Herbs that Relieve Cough and Wheezing
+Herbs that Transform Phlegm and Stop Coughing: Herbs that Relieve Coughing and Wheezing

 Taste Temperature Entering Meridians Dosage